rzrbld/adminio-api/openAPI/README.md

-## Adminio openAPI v3 specification
+## Adminio openAPI Specification

+- OpenAPI version: 3.0

 ### What is OpenAPI?